 Solitude Ski Resort Location

 Solitude Ski Resort is located in the state of Utah, USA.
-This ski area is nearby the town of Salt Lake City, UT.
+This ski area is nearest the town of Salt Lake City, UT.

 Salt Lake City, UT 84121 USA